 Big Data to Deep Personalization: AI’s Leap in Retail Innovation

 At its core, deep personalization is the evolution of using big data to create customer-centric strategies.
 Unlike traditional methods that group customers into broad segments, deep personalization leverages advanced AI algorithms to deliver highly tailored experiences.
-These algorithms analyze everything from purchase history and browsing patterns to social media activity and real-time behaviour.
+These algorithms analyze everything from purchase history and browsing patterns to social media activity and real-time behavior.
 The goal is to treat each customer as an individual, predicting needs and preferences with uncanny accuracy.

 The mechanics of deep personalization rely on machine learning models trained on colossal datasets.
 These models identify patterns and correlations that would be impossible for humans to detect.
 For instance, a retailer might use AI to determine that a customer browsing organic baby food is likely to respond positively to recommendations for eco-friendly baby toys.
 Platforms such as Amazon and Netflix have already set benchmarks in personalization, with algorithms driving 35% of Amazon’s revenue and 80% of Netflix’s viewer engagement through recommendations.